Sabita Maharjan, a social entrepreneur, has been providing employment to hundreds of women in her knitting business.

 She founded Kritipur Hosiery Industry in 2008 with the aim to uplift socially vulnerable and underprivileged women so they could be financially independent.

-She has also became the inspiration for Women Empowerment in Nepal
+She has also become the inspiration for Women Empowerment in Nepal.

 In 2011, Sabita and her K-Knitting family started working with Sherpa Adventure Gear and after two years of product and quality training, their items were finally showcased.

 In 2015, the Kirtipur Sweater Jacket led the Sherpa Adventure Gear to the ISPO Gold Award.
 The International Fashion Textile Trend Consultant (GBR) said the sweater was a perfect combination of tradition and technology because each piece was hand-knitted in Nepal, using 100% lamb’s wool, and a tradition that had withstood centuries had been maintained.
 As for the technology, the sweater was lined with PrimaLoft Silver Insulation to add warmth and softness.

 This year, Maharjan plans to open six more branches and a training center where women would be provided hands-on training for knitwear and handicraft items.

 Her business, which she started with 72 knitters, has now grown to support 300 women from different parts of the country.